ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/CAEN-Hexagon.md

 ## Troubleshooting

-Sometimes the hexagon loses connection with the IOC, this can be due to a hexagin spontaneous reboot or it may have hung.
+Sometimes the hexagon loses connection with the IOC, this can be due to a hexagon spontaneous reboot or it may have hung.
 If you see errors like `exception in pollerTask: CAENMCA::GetData(): Generic error` then
-- try an IOC restrart
+- try an IOC restart
 - try a hexagon power cycle then an IOC restart